There is one session available:

 About this courseSkip About this course

 In an increasingly data-driven world, data and its use aren't always all it's cracked up to be.
-This course aims to address the critical lack of any or appropriate data in many areas where complex decisions need to be made.
+This course aims to explain how expert opinion can help in many areas where complex decisions need to be made.

 For instance, how can you predict volcano activity when no eruptions have been recorded over a long period of time?
 Or how can you predict how many people will be resistant to antibiotics in a country where there is no available data at national level?
 Or how about estimating the time needed to evacuate people in flood risk areas?